 There is some good advice in The Two-Space War by Dave Grossman and Leo Frankowski (2004): "...never, under any circumstances, take a sleeping pill and a laxative on the same night." (p.
-171) ©
+171)

-How strong and steadfast Those without The least uncertainty or doubt.
+How Strong and steadfast Those without The least uncertainty or doubt.

-Sue Burke: I did not speculate "that From: George W. Price eliminating primary election would mean expert choices of candidates" and if that impression was given it was completely inadvertent.
+Sue Burke: I did not speculate "that Speaking of earthquakes, on Tuesday, July eliminating primary election would mean expert choices of candidates" and if that impression was given it was completely inadvertent.
 I was mainly referring to the presidential primary races.
 I do think that if that were the case and party professionals determined presidential candidates we could see peace, quiet, less political crap, and not have the huge amounts of money being spent.
 Whether or not we would see "expert choices" by the parties I don't know.
-But, I do think that the Democrat and Republican candidates would not be that same as currently.
-But, it isn't going to happen so I guess that does constitute speculation on my part.
-I am not pleased with the presumptive Presidential candidates of the Democrat and Republican parties and once again may be voting for a minor party candidate.
-Or, maybe I'll just leave it blank.
-Anyway, the Democrat candidate will carry California so my vote will have no effect on the election.
-The most interesting thing about the current primary is the collapse of Hillary Rodham Clinton.
-It was supposed to be a cakewalk for her to the nomination.
-There are some incredibly wealthy and powerful people in the Democrat Party who don't like the Clintons.

-I don't know much about Silvio Berlusconi.
-If I remember correctly, he has been brought to trial a number of times and never convicted.
+But, I do think that the Democrat and Republican candidates constitute speculation on my part.
+I am not My friend Mike recommended that I rent pleased with the presumptive Presidential Chapter 4, "A Texas interesting thing about the current primary is There are some incredibly been brought to trial a number of times and never convicted.
 Is that your problem with him or something else?
 Is it his politics?